Homepage

 • Amendments

-This document contains preliminary unofficial text of final amendments to the federal sentencing guidelines, which was submitted to Congress on April 27, 2023 (effective November 1, 2023).
+This document contains preliminary unofficial text of final amendments to the federal sentencing guidelines (effective November 1, 2024).